Cyberpunk 2077: Concept

 The concept of Cyberpunk 2077 was adapted from Pondsmith's Cyberpunk series.
 Antithetical to the stereotypical cyberpunk genre, the concepts explored in Cyberpunk evoke a sense of rebellion and whimsy while retaining the genre's grim tone.
-The protagonist of Cyberpunk—in comparison to the typical archetype of a hero attempting to save the world—attempts to save themself from a downtrodden and lowly perspective.
+The protagonist of Cyberpunk—unlike the typical archetype of a hero attempting to save the world—attempts to save themself from a downtrodden perspective.
 Lead gameplay designer Marcin Janiszewski sought to remind players of its connection to the Cyberpunk universe, writing, "We want to assure fans of the pen-and-paper game that this is still the same Cyberpunk you know".
 In comparison to CD Projekt Red's development on The Witcher series, the time difference between the events of Cyberpunk and Cyberpunk 2077 allotted the studio more freedom towards adapting the series, although they attempted to stay true to Pondsmith's original works.

 Cyberpunk 2077, by extension, presents an alternate history, in which the United States became mired in wars in Central America in the 1980s deeply undermining its power and economy, the Soviet Union failed to dissolve and Japan became a superpower, diffusing its culture as far as California.
 The events of Cyberpunk 2077 take place in the fictitious Night City, a megalopolis immersed in Japanese culture that lies between Los Angeles and San Francisco.
 Stereotypical cyberpunk motifs, such as sadism, commercialisation, cruelty, and satisfaction, remain as mainstays in the political landscape of Night City.
 A hedonistic wonderland, Night City is divided into two distinct classes: the downtrodden, who use psychedelic substances and physically augmented sex workers as a form of escapism, while the elite corporate class (known as "corpos") dominate society and are afforded great financial success.

 The script was first written in Polish and translated into English, a standard practice for CD Projekt Red's games, according to quest director Mateusz Tomaszkiewicz.

 Game design

 CD Projekt Red used a first-person perspective to immerse the player further in the world and home in on the megacorporation motif.
 To seamlessly blend cutscenes with gameplay, CD Projekt Red decided to frame cutscenes in first-person, including the sex scenes, with limited exceptions.
 Players can, however, drive in third-person, and the player's character is visible in areas such as mirrors and security cameras.
 The decision by game director Adam Badowski to include nudity was tactfully planned, with Badowski stating, "Nudity is important for us because of one reason.
 This is cyberpunk, so people augment their body.
 So the body is no longer [sacred]; it's [profane]", expanding upon transhumanist beliefs.

 The quest team took several changes in comparison to the quest system in The Witcher 3: Wild Hunt (2015).
-Game logic was implemented to allow for players to undertake quests in seemingly random orders while remaining coherent, while doubling down on The Witcher 3 philosophy of a "quest twist".
+Game logic was implemented to allow for players to undertake quests in seemingly random orders while remaining coherent, while doubling down on The Witcher 3s philosophy of a "quest twist".
 To reuse the stories written during the game's development, unused parts from the main story were turned into side quests.